saucelabs/sauce-docs/docs/js-quickstart.md

 ## Step 2: Run Your Tests

-You can run your Cypress, TestCafe, or Playwright tests in two different ways:
+You can run your Cypress, TestCafe, or Playwright tests using `saucectl run` in two different ways:

  * __Docker Mode__: Install Docker and run a containerized version of your test environment, then set mode in `config.yml`:

  It can be set as a global setting.
  ```yaml
  defaults: